-The eyes are an important focal point in the face and significantly impact the appearance of the face.
-As we age, the skin in our upper eyelid loosens which can cause hooding over the eyes and the appearance of smaller eyes.
-During upper blepharoplasty surgery, I remove excess skin and/or fat to open up the eyes and restore their previous youthful and rejuvenated look.
+The eyes are an important focal point in the face and significantly impact one’s appearance.
+As we age, the skin in our upper eyelid loosens, which can cause hooding over the eyes and the appearance of smaller eyes.
+During eyelid surgery, Dr. Leong removes excess skin and/or fat to open up the eyes and restore their previous youthful and rejuvenated look.

-Some women really benefit from this procedure because they are once again able to apply eye shadow to their upper eyelid without it smearing or wiping off.
+Some women really benefit from our Pittsburgh blepharoplasty surgery because they are once again able to apply eyeshadow to their upper eyelids without it smearing or wiping off.
 However, both men and women with extra eyelid skin can be great candidates for upper eyelid surgery.

 No one wants to feel rushed or hurried during a consultation.
 We allow ample time for all questions to be answered, pictures to be reviewed and goals to be thoroughly discussed.
 We encourage all patients to take their time when deciding to move forward with surgery.
 It should not be a rushed process.
 Patients can come back for more than one discussion in order to feel comfortable and well informed before proceeding with surgery.

-Lower blepharoplasty surgery can be performed at St. Clair Hospital, West Penn Hospital or Sewickley Valley Hospital.
-The hospital where your surgery will take place will depend on your location and the day(s) you are available for surgery.
-Upper blepharoplasty surgery is performed in our clinical office in the Southside works, conveniently located minutes from downtown Pittsburgh.
+Our lower blepharoplasty in Pittsburgh can be performed at several Pittsburgh area hospitals, including St. Clair Hospital, West Penn Hospital or Sewickley Valley Hospital.
+The hospital where your surgery takes place will depend on your location and the day(s) you are available for surgery.
+Upper blepharoplasty surgery may also be performed in our clinical office in the Southside Works, conveniently located minutes from downtown Pittsburgh.

-How long does a lower and upper blepharoplasty procedure last?
+How long do the results of a lower and upper blepharoplasty procedure last?

-Blepharoplasy surgery should last at least 10 years or longer.
+Blepharoplasty surgery results should last at least 10 years or longer.
 It is important to remember that we can never stop the aging process.
 Upper and lower eyelid skin will continue to thin and sag with age.
 Many patients may think that putting off surgery until they get much older is the best option, but getting surgery at a younger age allows for faster healing and allows you to enjoy the benefits of surgery longer.
-I will decide if you are currently a good candidate for eyelid surgery during your consultation.
+During your consultation, Dr. Leong will decide if you are currently a good candidate for eyelid surgery.